jpb111/kubernetes-k0s-ansible-harbor/README.md

 # Installing Harbor on Kubernetes

+## Introduction

+Local Helm repositories offer privacy and security that helps organizations share Helm charts throughout the organization with fine access control.

+## Advantages of Helm chart

+By making use of Helm, your business will immediately benefit from:

+Greatly improved productivity
+Reduced complexity of deployments
+Implementation of cloud-native applications
+More reproducible deployments and results
+Ability to leverage Kubernetes with a single CLI command Better scalability
+Ability to re-use Helm charts across multiple environments More streamlined CI/CD pipeline
+Easier rolling back to previous versions of an app

-In this guide,  Harbor is deployed to Kubernetes as the image registry application.
+In this guide,  Harbor is deployed to Kubernetes as a local helm repository.
 A hello-kube python application is deployed using the harbor image registry.
 A helm chart is created for the hello-kube app and is uploaded to the harbor helm charts for the application deployment.

 ### [Harbor](https://goharbor.io/)